uzaaz/uzaaz.github.io/_posts/2017-11-28-post-exclude-search.md

 ---

-This post should not appear in the search index because it has the following YAML Front Matter:
+This post should not appear in the search index because it uses specific YAML Front Matter settings to explicitly disable search indexing for this page.

 ```yaml
 search: false